rido-min/pnp-ppr-sample-spec/README.md

 The solution to build includes 1 device connected to Azure IoT using Central (SaaS) or Hub (PaaS).

->Note: SaaS solution require to configure th Central application creating device templates based on the DTDL models.
+>Note: SaaS solutions require to configure the Central application creating device templates based on the DTDL models.
 Central does not supoprt DTLD v2.
 It's out of scope for this BugBash.

 PaaS solutions require some kind of computing resource to connect to the service endpoints, usually REST, by using the Service Client SDKs.